MCP Tool Reference

 Get the names of all metrics for the given application.

 Returns metric names as a comma-separated string.
-Use these names as input to get_metric_tags, get_metrics_timeseries, and get_metrics_list.
+Use these as input to get_metric_tags, get_metrics_timeseries, and get_metrics_list.

 ParameterRequiredDescription